ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

   - `txID` is the validator transaction.
   - `startTime` is the Unix time when the validator starts validating the Subnet.
   - `endTime` is the Unix time when the validator stops validating the Subnet.
   - `stakeAmount` is the amount of tokens this validator staked.
-Omitted if `subnetID` is not a PoS subnet.
+Omitted if `subnetID` is not a PoS Subnet.
   - `nodeID` is the validator’s node ID.
   - `weight` is the validator’s weight when sampling validators.
-Omitted if `subnetID` is a PoS subnet.
+Omitted if `subnetID` is a PoS Subnet.
   - `validationRewardOwner` is an `OutputOwners` output which includes `locktime`, `threshold` and array of `addresses`.
 Specifies the owner of the potential reward earned from staking.
-Omitted if `subnetID` is not a PoS subnet.
+Omitted if `subnetID` is not a PoS Subnet.
   - `delegationRewardOwner` is an `OutputOwners` output which includes `locktime`, `threshold` and array of `addresses`.
 Specifies the owner of the potential reward earned from delegations.
-Omitted if `subnetID` is not a PoS subnet.
+Omitted if `subnetID` is not a PoS Subnet.
   - `potentialReward` is the potential reward earned from staking.
-Omitted if `subnetID` is not a PoS subnet.
+Omitted if `subnetID` is not a PoS Subnet.
   - `delegationFeeRate` is the percent fee this validator charges when others delegate stake to them.
-Omitted if `subnetID` is not a PoS subnet.
+Omitted if `subnetID` is not a PoS Subnet.
   - `uptime` is the % of time the queried node has reported the peer as online.
-Omitted if `subnetID` is not a PoS subnet.
+Omitted if `subnetID` is not a PoS Subnet.
   - `connected` is if the node is connected and tracks the Subnet.
   - `delegators` is the list of delegators to this validator.
-Omitted if `subnetID` is not a PoS subnet.
+Omitted if `subnetID` is not a PoS Subnet.
     - `txID` is the delegator transaction.
     - `startTime` is the Unix time when the delegator started.
     - `endTime` is the Unix time when the delegator stops.